We are an equal opportunity employer. We do not discriminate on the basis of race, religion, sex, age, national origin, or disability.

 We are an equal opportunity employer.
 We do not discriminate on the basis of race, religion, sex, age, national origin, or disability.
 If you need an accommodation in order to participate in the application/selection process, please call (941) 861-7811.

-Job location: Manatee County Judicial Center Position number: TBD Position available: Anticipated start date of July 1 or later Monthly salary: $3,818.10 (for members of the Florida Bar); $3,436.29 (if awaiting results of the Florida Bar or prior to taking the Florida Bar exam) Note: The successful candidate will be hired at the minimum salary
+Job location: Manatee County Judicial Center Position number: 011949 Position available: Immediately Monthly salary: $3,818.10 (for members of the Florida Bar); $3,436.29 (if awaiting results of the Florida Bar or prior to taking the Florida Bar exam) Note: The successful candidate will be hired at the minimum salary

 Applications and resumes will be reviewed as they are received.
 Interested candidates are encouraged to apply early.